 This is one of the most popular traditional Turkish fast food.
 It’s originally from an Eastern city of Turkey, Sanliurfa.
 Now you can find lahmacun restaurants all around the country and not surprisingly, the owners of almost all these restaurants are from Sanliurfa.
 And generally they serve lahmacun only, not any other dishes.
 As people from this small city love hot pepper, the original lahmacun is too hot for the people in the West of Turkey to eat.
 Then they decided to serve two versions of lahmacun in their restaurants in this part of the country: with and without hot pepper.
 In these restaurants, there are also red pepper flakes in small bowls on each table.
 If you aren’t sure whether you can eat hot lahmacun or not, you can order one without pepper and when it comes to table, you can sprinkle red pepper flakes according to your taste.

 The shape of lahmacun may change depending on its region.
-Originally, it is so thin with a crispy texture and as big as a serving plate.
+Originally, classic lahmacun is so thin with a crispy texture and as big as a serving plate.
 It may be either round or oval in shape.
-However, in the region of Mersin, where my hometown Tarsus is located, there is a very small version of lahmacun.
+However, in the region of Mersin, there is a very small version of lahmacun.
 It is called fındık lahmacun because of its small size.
-In fact, people of Tarsus call it just lahmacun as there is no big versions here.
 Findik lahmacun is a term used in other parts of the country to differentiate between two versions.
 Findik (fındık) means hazelnut and this word is generally used to show how small something is.
 This lahmacun is as small as a saucer and I find it cuter than the big one.
 And unlike the big version, findik lahmacun is not crispy as it’s not that thin.
 I do love both versions, but this small one is more advisable to make at home.
 You can eat it with a big pleasure even the following day as it’s still soft.
-However, the big and thin ones must be eaten once they are cooked.
+However, the big and thin ones are better eaten once they are cooked.

 In Mersin (A Southern city of Turkey) and its small towns like Tarsus, there are special bakeries just for cooking lahmacun in stone ovens.
 Women prepare the topping mixture at their homes and generally their husbands take the mixture to such a bakery and ask when it will be ready.
 They come back to take the cooked lahmacuns at the time he is given.
 He pays the money and leaves a few of them to bakery people.
 As you see, this is an easy way of making lahmacun, you just prepare the topping and the rest of the work is done for you at bakeries.
 However, if you’re not living in that part of Turkey, but still want to make findik lahmacun, you’ll find its recipe below.
 This is again a recipe from mom.
-My parents are still living in Tarsus, so with the help of these bakeries, they have that chance of making easy findik lahmacun.
-However, mom always prefers the most difficult way!
-As long as she has enough time, she always makes all work including its dough and topping at home.
 I learnt this recipe as a child as we used to make lahmacun together at the weekends.